Likelihood-free stochastic approximation EM for inference in complex models: Simulation studies

 We generate $n=50$ observations for $\{Y_j\}$ using model \eqref{eq:nonlingauss-ssm} with $\sigma^2_x=\sigma^2_y=5$.
 Our setup consists in running 30 independent experiments with SAEM-SMC: for each experiment we simulate parameter starting values for $(\log\sigma_x,\log\sigma_y)$ independently generated from a bivariate Gaussian distribution with mean the true value of the parameter, i.e. $(\log\sqrt{5},\log\sqrt{5})$, and diagonal covariance matrix having (2,2) on its diagonal.
 Hence the starting values are very spread.
 We take $K_1=300$ as the number of warmup iterations (see beginning of section \ref{sec:simulations}) and use different numbers of particles $M$ in our simulation studies, see Table \ref{tab:nonlingauss}.
 We impose resampling when the effective sample size ESS gets smaller than $\bar{M}=200$, for any value of $M$.
 In summary, for all 30 simulations we use the same data and the same setup except that in each simulation we use different starting values for the parameters.
 Table \ref{tab:nonlingauss} reports the median of the 30 estimates and their $1^{st}-3^{rd}$ quartiles.
 Simulations for $\sigma_y$ converge to completely wrong values.
 We also experimented with $M=5,000$ using $\bar{M}=2,000$ but this does not solve the problem with SAEM-SMC, even if we let the algorithm start at the true parameter values.
-However, in \cite{picchini2016coupling} we learned that SAEM-SMC is very sensitive to the value of $\bar{M}$, and in particular that it is better to set a very low $\bar{M}$: in fact, when using $\bar{M}=20$ with $M=1,000$ results improve sensibly, see Table \ref{tab:nonlingauss}, though estimation of $\sigma_y$ is still unsatisfactory.
+However, in \cite{picchini2016coupling} we learned that SAEM-SMC (this one using the bootstrap filter) is affected by ``particles impoverishment'' degrading the quality of the inference, and therefore it is better to set a very low $\bar{M}$: in fact, when using $\bar{M}=20$ with $M=1,000$ results improve sensibly, see Table \ref{tab:nonlingauss}, though estimation of $\sigma_y$ is still unsatisfactory.
+See \cite{picchini2016coupling} for further insight on the problem.

 We now compare the results above with the iterated filtering IF2 \citep{ionides2015inference} using the R package \texttt{pomp}.
 We do not provide a detailed description of IF2 here: it suffices to say that in IF2 particles are generated for both $\btheta$ (e.g. via perturbations using random walks) and for the systems state (using the bootstrap filter).
 Moreover a ``temperature'' parameter (to use an analogy with the simulated annealing optimization method) is let decrease until the algorithm ``freezes'' around an approximated MLE.
 This parameter that here we denote with $\rho$ is let decrease in $\rho\in\{0.9,0.7,0.4,0.3,0.2\}$ where the first value is used for the first 500 iterations of IF2, then each of the remaining values is used for 100 iterations, for a total of 900 iterations.
 Notice that the tested version of \texttt{pomp} (v.
 1.4.1.1) uses a bootstrap filter that resamples at each time point, and therefore results obtained with IF2 are not directly comparable with SAEM-SMC, hence the asterisk in Table \ref{tab:nonlingauss}.
 The output from one of the experiments obtained with $M=1,000$ is in Figure \ref{fig:nonlingauss-IF2}.
 From Figure \ref{fig:nonlingauss-IF2} we notice that the last major improvement for the loglikelihood maximization takes place at iteration 600 when $\rho$ becomes $\rho=0.7$, and reducing $\rho$ further does not give any significant benefit (we have verified this in a number of experiments with this model), therefore we are confident about our setup.
 With IF2 the estimation of $\sigma_y$ is much improved compared to SAEM-SMC, however inference for $\sigma_x$ is more biased than with SAEM-SMC.